Carlyle Lake Weekend Activities

 3:30 p.m.
 McNair Beach – Water Safety Game

 8:00 p.m.
-Cattail Cove Amphitheater, Coles Creek Campground – Who Let the Dogs Out
+Cattail Cove Amphitheater, Coles Creek Campground – Are You Smarter Than a Park Ranger

 2:30 p.m.
 Keyesport – Water Safety Games